 Serious knee injuries need to be checked for possible broken bones as well as ligament or cartilage damage.
 Whenever immediate swelling follows an injury, there also may be torn blood vessels or damaged nerves in the knee.
 Your doctor will check your knee to make sure the blood supply to your leg is normal and the nerves are intact.

-If you have occasional pain in your knee or your knee sometimes gives way or buckles, have your doctor check it.
-If you have damaged your ACL, it is important to get treatment so that your knee is appropriately managed.
+If you have pain in your knee now and then, or if your knee sometimes gives way or buckles, have your doctor check it.
+If you have damaged your ACL, it's important to get treatment.
 This may reduce the chance that you will get osteoarthritis in your knee.

 An anterior cruciate ligament (ACL) injury is diagnosed through a medical history and a physical exam.
 A doctor who specializes in knee injuries (for example, an orthopedic surgeon or sports medicine specialist) will usually be able to accurately diagnose an ACL injury after: